-In recent years, NGOs or Non-governmental Organizations in Vietnam (Tổ chức Phi Chính phủ) have been growing more than just material help for the need but also include the transfer of experience and technology know-how.
+In recent years, NGOs or Non-governmental Organizations in Vietnam (Tổ chức Phi Chính phủ) have been growing to provide more than just material help for the need but also the transfer of experience and technology know-how.

-One of the main focuses of Vietnam, as a developing country, is to raise the living standard of people in poverty and build sustainable development.
-Several efforts in increasing the level of education and improving social welfare have been made possible with the joint of NGOs in Vietnam, both national and international entities.
+One of Vietnam’s main focuses as a developing country is raising the living standards of people in poverty and building sustainable development.
+The joining of NGOs in Vietnam, both national and international entities, has made several efforts to increase the level of education and improve social welfare.

-And the help of NGOs in Vietnam is also in many forms, from humanitarian acts to environmental, social, and economic activities.
-While some of them are still solutions for instant relief for problems such as natural disasters damage and famine, most of them aim for the long-term growth of the country through actions such as protecting children’s rights and the environment.
+NGOs also help in Vietnam in many forms, from humanitarian acts to environmental, social, and economic activities.
+While some of them still provide instant relief for problems such as natural disasters, damage, and famine, most aim for the long-term growth of the country through actions such as protecting children’s rights and the environment.

-*Areas of work: Emergency reliefs, post-war and disaster aid, first aid, social welfare (homes and shelter, water sanitation), social security (employment, vocational training), human’s rights, women’s right
+*Areas of work: Emergency reliefs, post-war and disaster aid, first aid, social welfare (homes and shelter, water sanitation), social security (employment, vocational training), human rights, women’s rights

 Vietnam Red Cross Society